sunkin351/FmodAudio/README.md

 This wrapper is now downloadable as a nuget package. https://www.nuget.org/packages/FmodAudio

+Update: 1.0.0-Preview-1 has been released on nugget, feel free to try it out.

 In order to use this wrapper, you will need to download the FMOD native binaries from https://www.fmod.com/download

 If you find a bug, or have a feature request, please file an issue on github, and I'll review it as soon as possible.
 If you wish to contribute, see `CONTRIBUTING.md`